 · Objects and properties of historical, archaeological, artistic, paleontological, scientific, ethnographic or technical utility.

-· The bibliographic and documentary heritage.
+· Bibliographic and documentary heritage.

-· Archaeological sectors and deposits.
+· Archaeological sectors and sites.

 · Those objects that are part of the ethereal Cultural Heritage, in accordance with what is determined by their particular legislation.